davidpots/playsongnotes/_lessons/326 - practice log - old man opening chord neil young.md

 - 11:26 5.
 The role the thinnest string plays
 - 14:48 6.
 Putting it all together
 - 19:00 Farewell & final advice

+## Video lesson for the full song

+Coming soon -- check back the weekend of September 12, 2020.

 ## Watch Neil Young play it live